European Union laissez-passer: Appearance

 The document contains 48 pages and all text is in all 24 official languages.

 A data page has a visual zone and a machine-readable zone.
 The visual zone has a photograph of the holder, data about the passport, and data about the LP holder much similar to a normal passport.
-The nationality and place of birth of the passport holder is not mentioned in an EULP, but the code EUE is used in fields similar to issuing country.
+The code EUE for European Union is used in fields similar to issuing country.